 The E.C.B.S. training course format provides students with in-depth tuition, hands-on supervision and ample time and opportunity for detailed study of the Bowen Technique.

-Our policy is to support and backup at all times.
+Our policy is to support you at all times.
 Between courses, teachers and office staff are available for help and advice.

 The course is spread over a minimum period of nine months, although you can take longer if you wish.
 There are five modules, all of which must be completed.